 Over the past three decades, GMR has become known as the "Industry Best Practice" for helping facilities document existing conditions, prepare for improvements, and minimize risk.
-We are a diverse supplier, woman-owned and operated firm, specializing in ATM lighting compliance surveys, custom facility inspections, engineered lighting designs, program management, 3D laser scanning, and security consulting.
-Headquartered in the Dallas/Fort Worth Metroplex, we self-perform over 45,000 inspections and engineered solutions each year nationwide.
+We are a diverse supplier, woman-owned and operated firm, specializing in custom facility inspections, ATM lighting compliance surveys, engineered lighting designs, program management, 3D laser scanning, and security consulting.
+Headquartered in the Dallas, we self-perform over 45,000 inspections and engineered solutions each year nationwide.
 Just as each client is unique, so are our methodologies and solutions.